Academany/fabzero/w1/doc.md

 A Markdown document is just a plain text file usually appended with a `.md` extension.
 It will only take you about 10 minutes to learn the basics following [this tutorial](https://help.github.com/articles/markdown-basics/).

 > Exercise: Create a markdown page with a text editor and introduce yourself.
-Use header titles, bold text, italic text, link, bullets and a image.
+Use header titles, bold text, italic text, link, bullets and an image.

+>### Some tips learned the hard way
+> Standard markdown syntax does not require a blank line before a header.
+Pandoc  does  require  this (except, of course, at the beginning of the document).
+The reason for the requirement is that it is all  too  easy for  a  #  to  end  up  at the beginning of a line by accident (perhaps through line wrapping).
+>
+> If you need a hard line break, put two or more spaces at the end of a line.

 ### Markdown Workflow
 The process of writing the documentation involves typing the documentation in markdown, converting it to HTML, and pushing the documentation to the archive.
 We will first learn how to do all of these things manually, but they can automated them in a shell script.